-Another hit on the homestead, we love this soup!!
-It’s a bit of a riff on our favorite Low Sodium 5 Ingredient Tomato Sauce, which we make weekly (not even kidding) on top of fresh pastas, butternut squash, or mushroom ravioli.
+Another hit on the homestead, we love this soup!
+It’s a bit of a riff on traditional Pappa Al Pomodoro, which is a Tuscan recipe that uses stale bread in the soup.
 Add your favorite crusty dried out bread, and you have a fantastic soup that is great for a cozy night in.

-We always have a loaf of bread on the counter (I make my easy no knead bread weekly!), so this is a great recipe to use when it’s a bit past it’s prime.
+Adding stale bread to the soup gives it a great texture, flavor, and added heartiness.
 This tomato soup with stale bread also features my favorite pantry staples: canned tomatoes!
 I always keep some on hand, so when I have extra bread this soup is my go-to lunch for the week.

 - Bright